WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 What is the Spirit of God saying?
 Get on your knees and ask Him.

 Your commentaries will not help you as much as the Spirit of the Lord will.
-The Greek text will reveal to you that the parousia, the only term used for “coming” in First and Second Thessalonians, will take place “after the tribulation of those days,” according to the twenty-fourth chapter of the Book of Matthew.
+The Greek text will reveal to you that the parousia, the only term used for “coming” in First and Second Thessalonians, will take place “after the tribulation of those days,” according to Matthew chapter 24.

 The Lord is near you.
 Ask Him what His will is for you right now.
 I do not think you will hear Him saying you are about to be caught up by grace to Heaven to live in a mansion so don’t worry about a thing.
 More than likely He will tell you to prepare yourself and your family for the coming of the Kingdom of God to the earth.